 Alan March

-Beatrice Ashton Vandegrift March was born in 1902 in Philadelphia.
+Beatrice Ashton Vandegrift was born in 1902 in Philadelphia.
 She was known as Betty to her friends and family.
 Throughout her life Betty displayed her facility with language, spoken and written.
-While attending Red Bank High School in New Jersey she performed in a school play, debated politics on the school's debate team, was elected as her senior class secretary, and became an editor for the school's first newspaper.
+While attending Red Bank High School in New Jersey she performed in a school play, argued politics on the school's debate team, was elected as her senior class secretary, and became an editor for the school's first newspaper.

 Bayonne Times, April 22, 1922

-Poetess Augusta Wynde is introduced to the readers of the column "Getting an Earfull with Ken."
+Augusta Wynde is introduced to the readers of the column "Getting an Earfull with Ken."

 Bayonne Times, May 9, 1922